c3p0d4y/c3p0d4y.github.io/content/posts/SkulLocker.md

 private static string processName = "svchost.exe";
 ```

-* the malware also copy itself to `svchost.exe` , it's not doing any sort of injection but only copying it self to the same svchost.exe name .
+* The malware also copies itself to svchost.exe, it's not doing any sort of injection but only copying itself to the same svchost.exe name.

 ```cs
 private static void copyResistForAdmin(string processName)